-An increasing bounce rate is one of the many signs of an eminent failure in search engine optimization.
-A bounce rate that is close to 100% percent indicates that there is growing disinterest in the content available in your website.
-There are numerous factors that can be attributed to raising bounce rate and understanding them helps you curb the rise and stay ahead of your competition.
+An increasing bounce rate is one of the many signs of an imminent failure in search engine optimization.
+A bounce rate that is close to 100% percent indicates that there is a growing disinterest in the content available on your website.
+Numerous factors can be attributed to the rising bounce rates and understanding them helps you curb the rise and stay ahead of your competition.
 We are going to focus on understanding bounce rate, and learn how we can reduce it in WordPress.

 What is Bounce Rate?

 As you can see from the image above the pages and sessions are closely related to the bounce rate.
-There are a number of factors that drive the bounce rate to increase, like the design of the site and user experience.
-In the contrary some visitors leave the site after viewing a single page if they have found the information the visitor was looking for.
+There are several factors that drive the bounce rate to increase, like the design of the site and user experience.
+On the contrary, some visitors leave the site after viewing a single page if they have found the information the visitor was looking for.
 Websites with only a single page may experience a higher bounce rate than other websites.

 How is Bounce Rate Measured?

-Now that you know about bounce rate, you may wonder exactly how the percentage if calculated and how to analyze it for your SEO purposes.
-This percentage is calculated as the ratio between bounced visitors and total visitors on your website.
+Now that you know about bounce rate, you may wonder exactly how the percentage is calculated and how to analyze it for your SEO purposes.
+This percentage is calculated as the ratio between bounced visitors and total visitors to your website.

 If you published a WordPress post and received a total of 100 visitors in a month but 86 of the 100 visitors left your website immediately, then your bounce rate will be calculated as follows;